Neuromancer56/MinetestAmbience/README.txt

 worldmods/ in your worlddirectory.
-For further information or help see: http://wiki.minetest.com/wiki/Installing_Mods
+For further information or help see: http://wiki.minetest.com/wiki/Installing_Mods !!!Important!!!
+Unzip the sounds folder before you use the mod or you wont hear anything.

 Configuration:
 To add your own sounds copy them into the ambience/sounds/ folder and